Daniel Anderson

 Pittsburgh, PA 15213, USA

 I am a teaching faculty member in the Computer Science Department at Carnegie Mellon University.
 I love teaching, researching, and writing about algorithms.
-At the moment, my research work is broadly on the topic of of parallel computing, specifically, designing parallel algorithms and implementing libraries that make parallel programming easier for programmers.
+My research interests are broadly in the area of of parallel computing, specifically, designing parallel algorithms and implementing libraries that make parallel programming easier for programmers.
 These days, I spend most of my time on teaching!
-This semester I am instructing 15-451 Algorithm Design and Analysis with Danny Sleator.
+Next semester I am teaching 15-451 Algorithm Design and Analysis with Jason Li.

 Algorithms and Data Structures